joungway/todo-list-app/README.md

 # todo-list-app

 ### Features
+1 Defaulat route:
 - The current date and month are displaied at the top
 - Allow users to add new items and will be shown on the list
 - Allow to check off the items in the list
+2 Work route:
+- add '/work' to navigte to the work route
+- a brand new work list is shown

 ### Routes
 - Default route: http://localhost:3000